 Available now at Louie’s Ace, this model doesn't just promise change; it delivers it.
 If you've been on the fence about the transition to electric snow blowers, this could very well be the push you need.
 So why wait?
 Make your winters not just bearable but downright manageable with the EGO Power+ SNT2405.

 As we are all preparing for the cold by putting away our summer clothes and pulling out our winter clothes, we also need to start preparing our homes for the changing weather.
 Before it gets too cold, it’s a good idea to do some seasonal maintenance on your home.
 Performing a few simple maintenance tasks can save you from costly repairs later on.
-Here are some tips on how to prepare your home for fall and winter:
+Here is a simple fall home maintenance checklist to get your home ready for winter:

 Nobody wants a leaky roof when the rain comes.
 At the very least, make sure to do a visual inspection of your roof from the ground.
 Look for missing, loose, or damaged shingles and be sure to replace or repair them.
 If you can, get a better look at the roof by climbing up there and inspect every shingle.
 Also, if you have a flat roof, remove any debris to prevent blockage of drains and other damage.
 You should also check your chimney and fireplace to ensure that they are ready to be used.
 It is best to hire a professional to inspect and clean your chimney.